 Every new operating system brings many questions.
 We’re starting here with the answers we know, and we’ll update this list of frequently asked questions (FAQ) as we learn more.
-To find everything we know about Windows, check out our Windows 11 comprehensive guide, with news, tips, reviews, and more.
+To learn everything we know about Windows 11, check out our Windows 11 comprehensive guide, with news, tips, reviews, and more.

 What is Windows 11?